ruirigel/dht22-sensor/README.md

+The project is constantly being updated until the first realise is created. thank you.

 # dht22-sensor
 Created out of the need to monitor atmospheric conditions within a astronomical observatory.
 The project dht22-sensor is small service to show atmospheric conditions by sensor dht22